MustyEarLobe/Number-to-Words-Web-App/Readme.md

--Download Repo
+1. Download Repo
--Open in Vs Community
+2. Open in Vs Community

 *For Web App*
--Run using "IIS Express"
+3.1.
+Run using "IIS Express"
 *for NUnit Tests*
--Run tests using "Test Explorer"
+3.2.
+Run tests using "Test Explorer"